BrendagaoW/JustJava/README.md

 # JustJava

 Bind the main-activity.java with the xml file in the AndroidManifest.xml.
-At the same time, update the xml file in tools.contexts.
+At the same time, update the xml file in tools.context.